Ebola: Cause

 EVD in humans is caused by four of six viruses of the genus Ebolavirus.
 The four are Bundibugyo virus (BDBV), Sudan virus (SUDV), Taï Forest virus (TAFV) and one simply called Ebola virus (EBOV, formerly Zaire Ebola virus).
 EBOV, species Zaire ebolavirus, is the most dangerous of the known EVD-causing viruses, and is responsible for the largest number of outbreaks.
 The fifth and sixth viruses, Reston virus (RESTV) and Bombali virus (BOMV), are not thought to cause disease in humans, but have caused disease in other primates.
-All five viruses are closely related to marburgviruses.
+All six viruses are closely related to marburgviruses.

 Virology

 Ebolaviruses contain single-stranded, non-infectious RNA genomes.
 Ebolavirus genomes contain seven genes including 3'-UTR-NP-VP35-VP40-GP-VP30-VP24-L-5'-UTR.
 The genomes of the five different ebolaviruses (BDBV, EBOV, RESTV, SUDV and TAFV) differ in sequence and the number and location of gene overlaps.
 As with all filoviruses, ebolavirus virions are filamentous particles that may appear in the shape of a shepherd's crook, of a "U" or of a "6," and they may be coiled, toroid or branched.
-In general, ebolavirions are 80 nanometers (nm) in width and may be as long as 14,000 nm.
+In general, Ebola virions are 80 nanometers (nm) in width and may be as long as 14,000 nm.

 Their life cycle is thought to begin with a virion attaching to specific cell-surface receptors such as C-type lectins, DC-SIGN, or integrins, which is followed by fusion of the viral envelope with cellular membranes.
 The virions taken up by the cell then travel to acidic endosomes and lysosomes where the viral envelope glycoprotein GP is cleaved.
 This processing appears to allow the virus to bind to cellular proteins enabling it to fuse with internal cellular membranes and release the viral nucleocapsid.
 The Ebolavirus structural glycoprotein (known as GP1,2) is responsible for the virus' ability to bind to and infect targeted cells.
 The viral RNA polymerase, encoded by the L gene, partially uncoats the nucleocapsid and transcribes the genes into positive-strand mRNAs, which are then translated into structural and nonstructural proteins.
 The most abundant protein produced is the nucleoprotein, whose concentration in the host cell determines when L switches from gene transcription to genome replication.
 Replication of the viral genome results in full-length, positive-strand antigenomes that are, in turn, transcribed into genome copies of negative-strand virus progeny.
 Newly synthesised structural proteins and genomes self-assemble and accumulate near the inside of the cell membrane.
 Virions bud off from the cell, gaining their envelopes from the cellular membrane from which they bud.
 The mature progeny particles then infect other cells to repeat the cycle.
 The genetics of the Ebola virus are difficult to study because of EBOV's virulent characteristics.